 The social importance of opera-going plays an especially significant role in The Age of Innocence.
 Wharton notes that New York City's Metropolitan Opera House was intended to "compete in costliness and splendor with those of the great European capitals."
 It became the hub of a world in which the type of carriage waiting outside signified the owner's wealth and social position.
 Traveling in a private brougham, a landau, or a Brown coupé can be compared to driving a luxury sportscar, a minivan, or a jeep—the mode of transport indicating economic status and family size as well as personal taste.

 During the Gilded Age, social classes in New York City became increasingly stratified.
 Money mattered, but the way a family made its fortune—and how long they had possessed it—counted most of all.
-In the 1890s, social adviser Samuel Ward McAllister and society matron Caroline Astor created "the Four Hundred," a list comprised of a carefully selected group of upper-class families deemed the social elite.
+In the 1890s, social adviser Samuel Ward McAllister and society matron Caroline Astor created "the Four Hundred," a list composed of a carefully selected group of upper-class families deemed the social elite.